 Patterns of Telehealth Use Among Rural Medicaid Beneficiaries

-telehealth, rural, behavioral health, Medicaid, MRHRC
+telehealth, rural, behavioral health, Medicaid, MRHRC, mental health

 Journal of Rural Health

 Purpose: Few studies have examined telehealth use among rural Medicaid beneficiaries.
 This study produced a descriptive overview of telehealth use in 2011, including the prevalence of telehealth use among rural and urban Medicaid beneficiaries, characteristics of telehealth users, types of telehealth services provided, and diagnoses associated with telehealth use.